MEGAN PEARSON

 Psychologist

-Her collaborative therapy approach integrates several different schools of therapy including, but not limited to: client-centered Rogerian, Cognitive-Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Narrative Therapy and Dialectical Behaviour Therapy (DBT).
+Her collaborative therapy approach integrates several different schools of therapy, including client-centered Rogerian, Cognitive-Behavioural Therapy (CBT), Narrative Therapy, and Dialectical Behaviour Therapy (DBT).

 Megan individualizes her approach to match each client’s personality, needs, and goals.